empathyco/x/.github/contributing/commits.md

 ### Optional body

 If a simple description is not enough to describe the change, you give more details in the body of the commit.
 The body is optional.
-Remember that the purpose of using this commit format is to automate change log generation.
+Remember that the purpose of using this commit format is to automate changelog generation.

-This change log is read by all users of the library, so keep the level of details low.
+This changelog is read by all users of the library, so keep the level of details low.
 Users want to know how upgrading a version will affect their project, but they don’t care about internal or private changes.

 ```
-The `Dropdown` component serves as a replacement of the standard HTML `select` component.
+The `Dropdown` component serves as a replacement for the standard HTML `select` component.
 It exposes the same API to set the values and selected values.
 In addition, it also allows you to configure the animation to open and close the dropdown, and determine how each item is rendered.
 ```

 ### Optional footer